 Changing Scope

-Changing scope is a common software development challenge which can occur due to various reasons, for example, shifts in business priorities, new stakeholder requirements, or emerging market trends.
-Managing scope changes effectively, in turn, is crucial for maintaining project stability, controlling costs, and delivering on time and within budget.
-However, for the projects developed according to different methodologies scope changes may have a different impact.
+Changing scope is a common software development challenge that can occur due to various reasons, for example, shifts in business priorities, new stakeholder requirements, or emerging market trends.
+It can lead to budget overruns, timeline delays, disruption of development workflows, and potentially compromised product quality.

 Tech Debt